opencluster/design/Trellis/GettingStarted.md

 ## Remote Management

 OpenCluster also intends to provide a paid service which provides customers with an OpenCluster Controller instance, and will likely also provide other service as well.
+They could also use this as backup.
+For example, they have their own systems on-site... but just in case an issue occurs, they have their cluster sync'd to our services.
+They could have it at whatever level they want.